Harish Komme

-Harish Komme, is an Indian film editing professional, known for his works in Kannada cinema.
+Harish Komme, is an Indian film editor known for his works in Kannada cinema.
 He works predominantly on Kannada films.
 His Karnataka State Film Award for Best Editor was for his work on the feature film Mufti (2017) directed by Narthan.

 Career

-He made his Debut as a Film Editor in 2015, with the Kannada movie "Eradondla Mooru".
+He made his debut as a film editor in 2015, with the Kannada movie "Eradondla Mooru".
 He subsequently worked in the movie Mufti starring Dr.Shiva Rajkumar & Srii Murali, produced under the banner Jayanna Combines.
 The movie earned him Karnataka State Film Award for Best Editor for the year 2017.

-He also worked as Promo Editor for a couple of films, one of which is a well-known film called Santheyalli Nintha Kabira released in the year 2016 starring Dr.Shiva Rajkumar.
+He also worked as promo editor for a couple of films, one of which is a well-known film called Santheyalli Nintha Kabira released in the year 2016 starring Shiva Rajkumar.

 He spearheaded the editing of critically acclaimed film Ammachi Yemba Nenapu which is based on Dr.Vaidehi's Short Stories directed by Champa P Shetty.
 Some of his recently released are Inspector Vikram (2021 film), Madhagaja and Premam Poojyam.